-Microsoft Azure is an integrated collection of cloud tools for building, managing and supporting applications and services.
+Microsoft Azure (opens in new tab) is an integrated collection of cloud platforms for building, managing and supporting applications and services.

 Solutions available cover hosting, backup, cloud computing, application development, e-commerce, monitoring, data analysis, and more.

 Microsoft Azure also includes a Content Delivery Network (CDN (opens in new tab)).
 Perhaps surprisingly, this isn't solely based around Microsoft's own edge servers, but also offers three plans using other CDN networks: Standard Akamai, Standard Verizon, and Premium Verizon.

 - Want to try Microsoft Azure?
 Check out the website here (opens in new tab)

 One major benefit of using Azure is its integration with Microsoft technologies.
 You can quickly deploy it alongside other Azure storage, web apps or media services, for instance.
 The CDN can be managed from PowerShell or .NET, a big plus for many developers and sysadmins, as well as via a REST API and Node.js.

 Azure's Standard plan covers the basics: custom domain name support (cdn.mydomain.com), HTTPS support, HTTP/2, geo-filtering (block access by country), load balancing and DDoS protection.

 One not-so-common Standard Verizon addition is "asset pre-loading", which enables specifying objects to be cached before they're requested.
 The first request from each region then gets the file immediately, without having to wait as it's fetched from the origin.

 The full-fat 'Premium Verizon' plan extends the CDN with real-time stats and alerts, advanced HTTP reports, token authentication (hotlink protection) and a more powerful rules engine to change cache or header settings, redirect URLs and generally play around with content delivery.
 Although other CDNs typically offer some of this functionality as standard, Microsoft's implementation is impressive.